Coyote Springs, Nevada: Legal issues

 Coyote Springs has proven controversial because of environmental issues and allegations of perceived favors granted developer Harvey Whittemore by politicians including Senator Harry Reid.
 In 2012, Whittemore was convicted on three felony charges related to illegal campaign donations to Harry Reid.

 Whittemore split from his business partners, Thomas Seeno and Albert Seeno, Jr., in 2010, resigning from Wingfield Holding Group and selling his stake in Coyote Springs.
 The Seenos had accused Whittemore of embezzling funds from the company, including improper use of Wingfield resources to support the troubled Whittemore Peterson Institute.
 Whittemore responded with a countersuit.
 Wingfield and Pardee Homes have also been engaged in legal battles.

 In February 2009, the Center for Biological Diversity, an environmental advocacy group, announced plans to sue the United States Fish and Wildlife Service and the Bureau of Land Management (BLM) for violations of the Endangered Species Act.
 The center contends the Coyote Springs development and resultant loss of water resources and habitat would harm the desert tortoise and potentially hasten the extinction of the moapa dace, both endangered species.
 The Fish and Wildlife Service and Nevada's water authority responded that they, too, are interested in protecting the moapa dace, a small fish living in the Muddy River north of Las Vegas.

 In May 2018, Nevada state water engineer Jason King blocked continued development of Coyote Springs.
+The Nevada state water department reaffirmed restrictions on groundwater pumping in the area in 2020, stating any new development in the area would place a "significant strain on the area's limited water resources."
+In January 2024, the Nevada State Supreme Court upheld the legality of water restrictions that stopped development of Coyote Springs.